Studio Art Entry-Portfolio Review Process

 Technical Competencies by Concentration

-For all concentrations, successful work submitted must demonstrate technical proficiency with the chosen medium, be high quality, and be presented professionally.
+For all concentrations, successful work submitted must demonstrate technical proficiency with the chosen medium, be of high quality, and be presented professionally.

 Ceramics: Demonstrate basic technical skills in hand-building and/or throwing